 But for nonsmokers, the chances of getting lung cancer without smoking may come from other sources.
 Even though they avoid cigarette smoke, nonsmokers can still be exposed to carcinogens in their environment.

-How Is Cancer in Nonsmokers Different from Smokers’ Cancer?
+How is Cancer in Nonsmokers Different from Smokers’ Cancer?

 Lung cancer in nonsmokers is distinct in its causes and characteristics compared to lung cancer in smokers.
 In nonsmokers, cancer is often caused by factors unrelated to smoking, such as environmental exposures or genetic predispositions.
 Nonsmokers’ lung cancer may also develop differently, growing more slowly or arising in different areas of the lungs compared to smokers’ cancers.